snavely/bundler_sfm/README.md

 the underlying optimization engine.

-Currently, Bundler has been primarily compiled and tested under Linux (though a Windows version for cygwin has also been released).
+Currently, Bundler has been primarily compiled and tested under Linux (though it may also compile in Windows under Cygwin, and a Visual Studio solution file is also provided).

 Conditions of use
 -----------------

 Bundler is distributed under the GNU General Public License.
 For information on commercial licensing, please contact the authors at the contact address below.
+If you use Bundler for a publication, please cite the following paper:

+  Noah Snavely, Steven M. Seitz, and Richard Szeliski.
+Photo Tourism:
+  Exploring Photo Collections in 3D.
+SIGGRAPH Conf.
+Proc., 2006.

 What's included
 ---------------